Nel blu, dipinto di blu: Commercial success

-The song became an instant success in Italy, selling more than 20,000 copies in its first 12 days.
+"Nel blu, dipinto di blu" became an instant success in Italy, selling more than 20,000 copies in its first twelve days.
 As of February 2013, according to RAI's estimates, the single had sold 800,000 copies in its domestic market.

-Following the results obtained in Italy, the song was also released in the United States and in the rest of Europe.
-In the United Kingdom, Modugno's single was released on 23 August 1958, together with eight other versions recorded by international artists.
-The single obtained global acclaim, becoming an international hit.
+Following the results obtained in Italy, the song was also released in the United States and in the rest of Europe and the single obtained global acclaim, becoming an international hit.

 In the United States, the single debuted at number 54 on the very first Billboard Hot 100, on 4 August 1958, and the next week it climbed at number two, marking the biggest jump to the runner-up spot in the chart's history.
 On 18 August 1958, it topped the Hot 100, becoming the second song to reach the top spot on the chart, after Ricky Nelson's "Poor Little Fool".
-The song later completed a run of five non-consecutive weeks at the top of the chart, selling 2 million copies in the United States during 1958 and becoming Billboard's Song of the Year.
-"Nel blu dipinto di blu" was the first non-American, -Canadian or -British single to achieve this honor in the rock era, and it would be the only one to do so until 1994's "The Sign" by Swedish group Ace of Base.
+The song later completed a run of five non-consecutive weeks at the top of the chart, selling two million copies in the United States during 1958.
+During its US release, fifteen other recordings of the song were also on release, including Dean Martin's "Volare", which in total sold over 1.5 million records.
+"Nel blu, dipinto di blu" and "Volare" were both in the top 10 at the same time.
+"Nel blu, dipinto di blu" was Billboard's Song of the Year and was the first non-American, -Canadian or -British single to achieve this honour in the rock era, and it would be the only one to do so until 1994's "The Sign" by Swedish group Ace of Base.
 It is also one of the only two songs by Modugno charting on the Hot 100, together with "Piove (Ciao, ciao bambina)", which peaked at number 97.

-In the United Kingdom, the single debuted at number 15 on 6 September 1958, and the following week it rose and peaked at number ten on the UK Singles Chart.
-It also peaked at number two on the Norwegian VG-lista Topp 20 Singles and on the Dutch Mega Single Top 100.
+In the United Kingdom, Modugno's single was released on 23 August 1958 and debuted at number 15.
+The following week it rose and peaked at number ten on the UK Singles Chart.
+Eight other versions recorded by international artists were also released in the UK.
+It peaked at number two on the Norwegian VG-lista Topp 20 Singles and on the Dutch Mega Single Top 100.

 The song's popularity endures, and in 2004, according to the Italian Society of Authors and Publishers, it was the most played Italian song in Italy as well as in the whole world.
-Moreover, the combined sales of all the recorded versions of the song exceed 18 million units.
+Moreover, the combined sales of all the recorded versions of the song exceed eighteen million units.